Yinghao-Li/3DMM-fitting/README.md

 This picture will be saved in the `test\` folder, along with the generated 3D model as ply file.

 ![fitting result 3D](https://github.com/Yinghao-Li/3DMM-fitting/blob/master/test/3D-captured.PNG)

-For those who can read Chinese, my [graduation thesis](https://drive.google.com/open?id=1rapFYz9BfiPTtUUZGFKcDlIJ-mU-R3Ul) may be a better source to get a much more complete instruction and insight on this project.